Promised Land (Elvis Presley album): Content

 The material was the second pick from the December 1973 session, as the songs considered strongest had been issued on Good Times.
 The title track, a cover of the 1965 hit by Chuck Berry, was issued earlier as a single on September 27, 1974, and hit number 14 on the Billboard Hot 100 and the UK top ten.
 Its flip side, "It's Midnight", reached 9 on the Country Charts.
 Another hit single from the album was "If You Talk in Your Sleep" reaching 17 on the Billboard Hot 100.
 "Promised Land" was used for the 1997 film Men in Black.

 Reissues

-RCA reissued the album on CD in 2000, and it added all the tracks of the album Good Times as tracks 11–18 (except "Taking Care of Her" and "I've Got A Thing About You, Baby", which are from the July 1973 sessions) – in effect compiling the Stax sessions of December 1973.
+RCA reissued the album on CD in 2000, and it added all the tracks of the album Good Times as tracks 11–18 (except "Take Good Care of Her" and "I've Got A Thing About You, Baby", which are from the July 1973 sessions) – in effect compiling the Stax sessions of December 1973.

 In 2011, the FTD (Follow That Dream) collectors label released an expanded, 48-track version of the album including outtakes.